lineality/Online_Voting_Using_One_Time_Pads/README.md

 - boundaries of population and geography of vote
 - (make) rules for voter participation/qualification in an automated voter system

-### Q: Known formatting issues that make voting more difficult for the voter?
+### Question: Known formatting issues that make voting more difficult for the voter?

 ### (mitigation of insecure local voting headquarters)
 - lack of physical voting office